Drum Circles With Seniors

 Drum circles are more fun than shuffleboard!

-I drum with elderly populations all the time.
+I drum with elderly populations frequently.
 Mostly at active retirement communities, senior centers, and so on.

-They are always looking for something new, fun, diverse, interesting, and playful for the residents.
+They are always looking for something new, fun, diverse, interesting, different, & playful for the residents.

-A facilitated drum circle is all of that, and more.
-Especially those with physical limitations.
+A facilitated drum circle is all of that, & more.
+Best of all, it includes those with physical limitations.

-The first reaction I get when I usually suggest the idea is, ďI have no rhythm.Ē Or, ďIíve never played a musical
+The first reaction I usually get when I propose the idea is, ďI have no rhythm.Ē Or, ďIíve never played a musical

 instrument before.Ē If a facilitated drum circle is presented properly, in a matter of 10 minutes everyone can